GitHubDragonFly/GitHubDragonFly.github.io/URLS4MODELS.md

 # Usage

-If you wish to have some example 3D model files on your device then just download the zip file of the [three.js](https://github.com/mrdoob/three.js/tree/master) repo (green `Code` button) and extract the `models` folder found under `examples`.
+If you wish to have some example 3D model files on your device then just download the zip file of the [three.js](https://github.com/mrdoob/three.js/tree/master) repo (click on the green `Code` button) and extract the `models` folder found under the `examples` folder.

-Else, copy any of the following links and then paste it within the `URL` option of the corresponding viewer:
+Else, most of the passive links below are of the actual models so copy any of them and then paste it within the `URL` option of the corresponding viewer:

 - access to [three.js](https://github.com/mrdoob/three.js/tree/master/examples) examples can be achieved with the following URL format, mind the correct path after `models`:
   - `https://raw.githubusercontent.com/mrdoob/three.js/master/examples/models/gltf/RobotExpressive/RobotExpressive.glb`